Christendom College has had 45 years to create and nurture many traditions and activities that are beloved by students.

 Put on by the senior class, the Dance Under the Stars is one of the final dances of the year.
 This dance, via its namesake, occasionally happens outside of the Commons, but it often takes place inside the Commons, with stars decorating the ceiling.

 One of the biggest events of the academic year, Spring Formal sees Christendom students get decked out in their fanciest outfits for an evening of dancing and socializing.
-This event typically happens off-campus, with the location changing every year.
+This event is the only dance held off-campus, with the location changing every year.

 The graduation dance is one of the biggest of the year, with a live swing band performing during the dance.
 Graduates and their families join the rest of the student body for the evening, which also features a viewing of the annual Senior Slideshow.